JoaoBruno09/ODSOFT-CI-CD/README.md

 After that we can jump to the Jenkins configuration of the credentials.

-In there we want to store the tomcat username and password and the most important part is defining a id for a dynamic approach when using the jenkinsfile in multiple computers.
+In there we want to store the tomcat username and password and the most important part is defining an id for a dynamic approach when using the jenkinsfile in multiple computers.

 To deploy we used the plugin [Deploy to Container].(https://plugins.jenkins.io/deploy/)